 1. Enhance personalization.
 In the age where the customer experience is king, personalization is winning.
 Customers crave experiences that are tailored to their specific wants and needs.
 What are the ways retailers can jump on this trend?
 Digital native brand Warby Parker may have the answer.
 It has an online quiz that customers use to find the best style and fit of glasses for their face.
 This a great example of a personalized product.
 After using the quiz the customer knows exactly what glasses are best suited for him or her.
 Warby Parker is not the only brand that uses quizzes to serve its customers better.
 ThirdLove and Stitch Fix are two of many direct to consumer brands that quiz customers to ensure that products meet their customer’s needs.
 While this is a critical experience to provide for an online brand where the customer cannot try out the product in advance more traditional retailers could also benefit from adding a feature like this to the buying process, especially for eCommerce sales.
 This type of personalized experience creates a deeper connection with the consumer and increases customer loyalty.

 2. Focus on convenience.
-Customer convenience is an often-discussed buzzword.
-But what does great customer convenience look like?
-Nordstrom is a retailer that has made a lot of progress in this area by implementing a number of services that make the process of purchasing a product simple and seamless.
-For example, customers can reserve an item of merchandise online that they will then try-on when they arrive in store.
+Nordstrom is a retailer that has done a great job in this area by implementing a number of services that make the process of purchasing a product simple and seamless.
+For example, customers can reserve an item of merchandise online that is then ready for them to try-on when they arrive in store.
 This makes the customers’ shopping trip more efficient.
 It is also a great example of a multi-channel shopping experience where the customer starts online and continues in-store seamlessly, thus reducing churn.